Layers Overview

 To add Google 3D Tiles:

-3. Enter your Google Maps API key.
-The key must have the Maps Tiles API enabled.
+- Use a configured Google Maps API key.
+The key must have the Map Tiles API enabled.
 See your organisation's API keys settings if a key has been configured centrally.

 Google 3D Tiles requires a valid Google Maps API key with the Map Tiles API enabled.
 Usage is billed by Google.
 Contact your organisation administrator if you need access to the API key.